 Value Drivers for Glass and Glazing Companies

-The glass and glazing industry receives 72% of its revenue from work on office spaces, commercial and institutional buildings.
+The glass and glazing industry receives 72% of its revenue from work on office spaces, commercial buildings as well as institutional buildings.
 Pre-pandemic, residential houses, and apartment buildings were the lowest revenue source.
 The Covid-19 pandemic attacked the commercial construction industry.
 Glass and glazing companies were forced to reevaluate their business plan.
 With residential construction booming because of low-interest rates, glass and glazing companies will experience a 1.9% annual growth over the next five years.
 As such, now is a good time to buy or sell a glass and glazing business.

 Peak Business Valuation values glass and glazing companies that are buying, selling, or wanting to maximize the value of a glass business.
 As part of the valuation process, our professionals will discuss specific value drivers they use in determining the value of a glass and glazing business.
 Schedule your free consultation with Peak Business Valuation, business appraiser, using the link below.